Author: vinodnarayan

 Did I make the right career choices ?

 I often look back at my career and ask.
-Did I make the write choices?
+Did I make the right choices?
 It depends on what I wanted.
 It was all fun in my twenties.
 I did some pursuits in my thirties.
 But I was all the while lost, distracted, confused and directionless.
 One of my friends also told me this I…

 -